fdat085/fdat085.github.io/student-marco.md

 pdf: "marco.pdf"
 abstract: "Data analysts mine large databases and crunch data in order to extrapolate statistics and interesting patterns.
-  However people's privacy is jeopardized in the process, whenever a database contains private data.
+  However, people's privacy is jeopardized in the process, whenever a database contains private data.
   *Differential privacy* has emerged recently as an appealing rigourous definition of privacy, which protects individuals in a